-You should be thinking about what you might want to do and who would be the best adviser for your project.
+In the spring of your Junior year you should be thinking about what you might want to do and who would be the best adviser for your project.
 The faculty is your greatest resource in this effort!
 Feel free to contact as many professors as you can to discuss any and all areas that interest you.
 Their doors are always open and they have exciting projects they wish to share with undergraduates, whether or not they have listed some in the handout.
+Once a faculty member has agreed to advise your project they will need to fill out this google form: https://forms.gle/bx2wm6GF5VD9LWDi9.
+You can also find this form on the MAE_IW Canvas website.